bestofthesoul/ruby-airbnb-assessment/README.md

 4. User is able to DELETE his/her own booking **only**

 # Time Length
-A maximum of 5 hours.
-Hard stop at 3pm.
+A maximum of 5.5 hours

 # Procedure
 1. Fork this repo and git clone it to your local machine.